My Lai massacre

-The My Lai massacre (/miː laɪ/ MEE-_-LY; Thảm sát Mỹ Lai /vi/) was a United States war crime committed on 16 March 1968, involving the mass murder of unarmed civilians in Sơn Mỹ village, Quảng Ngãi province, South Vietnam, during the Vietnam War.
-At least 347 and up to 504 civilians, almost all women, children, and elderly men, were murdered by U.S. Army soldiers from C Company, 1st Battalion, 20th Infantry Regiment, 11th Brigade and B Company, 4th Battalion, 3rd Infantry Regiment, 11th Brigade of the 23rd (Americal) Division (organized as part of Task Force Barker).
-Some of the women were gang-raped and their bodies mutilated, and some soldiers mutilated and raped children as young as 12.
-The incident was the largest massacre of civilians by U.S. forces in the 20th century.
+The My Lai Massacre (/miː laɪ/ MEE-_-LY; Thảm sát Mỹ Lai /vi/) was a U.S. Army war crime committed on 16 March 1968, involving the mass murder of around 504 civilians, almost all women, children and elderly men, in Sơn Mỹ village, Quảng Ngãi province, South Vietnam, during the Vietnam War.
+Some of the female victims, including children as young as 12 years old, were gang-raped and their bodies brutally mutilated.
+The massacre is the largest massacre by the U.S. army in the 20th century.

-On the morning of the massacre, C Company, commanded by Captain Ernest Medina, was sent into one of the village's hamlets (marked on maps as My Lai 4) expecting to engage the Viet Cong's Local Force 48th Battalion, which was not present.
-The killing began while the troops were searching the village for guerillas, and continued after they realized that no guerillas seemed to be present.
-Villagers were gathered together, held in the open, then murdered with automatic weapons, bayonets, and hand grenades; one large group of villagers was shot in an irrigation ditch.
-Soldiers also burned down homes and killed livestock.
-Warrant Officer Hugh Thompson Jr. and his helicopter crew are credited with attempting to stop the massacre.
-Nearby, B Company killed 60 to 155 of the massacre's victims in the hamlet of My Khe 4.
+On the morning of the massacre, C Company, commanded by Captain Ernest Medina, entered the hamlet of Mỹ Lai 4 expecting to confront the Viet Cong's Local Force 48th Battalion, which was not there.
+The killings began as troops searched for guerillas and continued even after it became clear none were present.
+Soldiers rounded up villagers, held them in the open, and massacred them using automatic weapons, bayonets, and grenades; one large group was executed in an irrigation ditch.
+They also burned homes, poisoned wells, and slaughtered livestock.
+Warrant Officer Hugh Thompson Jr. and his helicopter crew attempted to intervene and halt the attack.
+In the nearby hamlet of Mỹ Khê 4, B Company killed an additional estimate of 155 villagers.

-The massacre was originally reported as a battle against Viet Cong troops, and was covered up in initial investigations by the U.S. Army.
+The massacre was originally reported as a victory against Viet Cong troops, and was covered up in initial investigations by the U.S. Army.
 The efforts of veteran Ronald Ridenhour and journalist Seymour Hersh broke the news of the massacre to the American public in November 1969, prompting global outrage and contributing to domestic opposition to involvement in the war.

 Twenty-six soldiers were charged with criminal offenses, but only Lieutenant William Calley Jr., the leader of 1st Platoon in C Company, was convicted.
 He was found guilty of murdering 22 villagers and originally given a life sentence, but served three-and-a-half years under house arrest after his sentence was commuted.
+The perpetrating American units were from C Company, 1st Battalion, 20th Infantry Regiment, 11th Brigade and B Company, 4th Battalion, 3rd Infantry Regiment, 11th Brigade of the 23rd (Americal) Division (organized as part of Task Force Barker).

+Research has highlighted that the My Lai Massacre was not an isolated war crime.
+Nick Turse places it within a larger pattern of American atrocities enabled by deliberate policies from commanders, such as "free-fire zones" and "body counts," as well as widespread racism amongst American military personnel.
+Many other atrocities were also covered up by commanders.
+Following the massacre, a Pentagon task force called the Vietnam War Crimes Working Group (VWCWG) was set up which verified numerous other incidents.